Govt to provide maximum facilities to business community: PM

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: Prime Minister Imran Khan said on Tuesday the government was making all out efforts to provide maximum facilities to business community.
+ISLAMABAD: Prime Minister Imran Khan said Tuesday the government was making all out efforts to provide maximum facilities to the business community.

-This he said while talking to a group of leading industrialists and business personalities, who called on him here at the Prime Minister’s Office.
-The visitors included Mian Muhammad Mansha, Mian Sattar, Bashir Ali Muhammad, Arif Habib, Ali Habib, Shahid Hussain, Saqib Sherazi, Shahid Abdullah, Tariq Sehgal, Musaddaq Zulqarnain and Sikandar Mustafa.

-He reiterated that the government would continue consultation process in all sectors of economy and the meetings would be held with business community on regular basis.
-The prime minister asked the business persons to extend their proposals for improving the economy.

-ISLAMABAD: Prime Minister Imran Khan said on Tuesday the government was making all out efforts to provide maximum facilities to business community.
+ISLAMABAD: Prime Minister Imran Khan said Tuesday the government was making all out efforts to provide maximum facilities to the business community.

-This he said while talking to a group of leading industrialists and business personalities, who called on him here at the Prime Minister’s Office.
-The visitors included Mian Muhammad Mansha, Mian Sattar, Bashir Ali Muhammad, Arif Habib, Ali Habib, Shahid Hussain, Saqib Sherazi, Shahid Abdullah, Tariq Sehgal, Musaddaq Zulqarnain and Sikandar Mustafa.